diana96alazzam-401-advanced-javascript/resty/README.md

 ### Notes:
- - BUG: You need to do anything(add / or space or anything then delete it) inside the text input to make the form accept the value.
  - BUG: The history will show in the first page but when you click it it will change the value of the test input but doesn't show it in the form.

 ### Setup